-Nasal saline flushes, or irrigation, are very useful in the treatment of respiratory allergies and sinus infections.
+Nasal saline flushes, or irrigation, are very useful in the treatment of respiratory allergies and sinus infections including in children.
 They cleanse the sinuses and the tissues that line the nasal passages, as well as soothing the mucous membranes and thinning mucus.

 From Smart Medicine for a Healthier Child by Janet Zand, N.D., L.Ac., Robert Rountree, MD, Rachel Walton, RN, ©1994.
 Published by Avery Publishing, New York.
 For personal use only; neither the digital nor printed copy may be copied or sold.
 Reproduced by permission.